Wind power's big bet: turbines taller than skyscrapers

 The biggest technical hurdle involves increasing the length of the turbine blades without putting too much strain on the structure which is built on a platform fastened to the seabed.

-With spans of around 200 metres, the blades will be about 50 metres longer than those of the most powerful turbines now in operation.
+With spans of around 200 meters, the blades will be about 50 meters longer than those of the most powerful turbines now in operation.

-As they are constantly exposed to different levels of wind, their construction, which requires adhesives that join different layers of carbon or glass-fibre to dry at exactly the right temperatures, is extremely complex.
+As they are constantly exposed to different levels of wind, their construction, which requires adhesives that join different layers of carbon or glass-fiber to dry at exactly the right temperatures, is extremely complex.

 "Most people understand it is complicated to make calculations on an airplane or a helicopter, but turbines are at least as complicated and it is the same methods we use," said Flemming Rasmussen, the institute's head of aerodynamic design.